 Device theft: This exploit becomes a concern when physical IIoT devices in the field store important operations information, such as system behavior and regulation data.

 Device spoofing: A variant of a man-in-the-middle exploit.
-In these attacks, malicious actors place themselves between the IIoT endpoint device and the centralized network or cloud, pretending to be the device.
+In these attacks, malicious actors place themselves between the IIoT endpoint device and the centralised network or cloud, pretending to be the device.
 This situation is potentially damaging, especially if the traffic coming from an IIoT endpoint device is used to change production information or control a product in the field.

 Server access attacks